Apodini/Apodini/Documentation/Relationship/Relationship.md

 a relationship name and `PathComponent`s describing the destination.
 The destination can of course also include `@PathParameters`.

-Any manual definition of a relationship MUST always override a inferred relationship if the name collides.
+Any manual definition of a relationship MUST always override an inferred relationship if the name collides.

 Looking at the example below, a REST exporter would add the link `greeter` pointing to `/greeting/{userid}` on a response returned from `/user/:userId`.
 As the value of the `userId` `PathParameter` is known, it is replaced with